 A valid will controls how a person’s estate is handled after the person dies.
-However, to change the title to some property, the will must be admitted to probate.
-This means that an application to admit the will for probate must be filed with the probate court where the person lived or died, or in the county where the property is located; and the probate judge must find that the will is valid.
-The cost to file an application in the probate court varies depending on the county.
-Most probate courts will not allow pro se litigants, which means that you must hire an attorney.
+However, the will must be admitted to probate to change the title to some property.
+This means that an application to admit the will for probate must be filed with the probate court where the person lived or died or in the county where the property is located, and the probate judge must find that the will is valid.
+The cost to apply to the probate court varies depending on the county.
+Most probate courts will not allow pro se litigants, meaning you must hire an attorney.
 This adds to the cost.
 To save money for their family, many people attempt to own property in a way that makes it unnecessary to probate the will.
-For example, if a married person dies, and the couple’s property is owned with right of survivorship, the property automatically goes to the surviving spouse.
+For example, if a married person dies, and the couple’s property is owned with the right of survivorship, the property automatically goes to the surviving spouse.

 Can I avoid probate if I own real estate?

 Absolutely.
 As of September 1, 2015, Texas law says that an owner can prepare a Transfer on Death Deed (TODD).
 A TODD allows the owner, the transferor, to name a beneficiary who will receive the property described in the deed after the transferor has died.
 The TODD must be recorded in the deed records of the county where the property is located before the transferor’s death.

 Can I continue living in my home after I execute a TODD?